 In order to align the success of the Executive Management Team with the sustainable success of VMED O2's business, a significant portion of executive remuneration is delivered in the form of short and long-term variable remuneration and based on financial and non-financial performance.
 The short-term variable remuneration is linked to achieving specific financial, business, customer satisfaction and sustainability objectives.
 The long-term variable remuneration is linked to the long-term value creation in VMED O2 by measuring shareholders' return on investment and key financial objectives.
-The Remuneration of the workforce as a whole, which is determined by the Executive Management Team with a view to ensuring that proposals are balanced, proportionate and aligned with VMED O2's commitment to building a diverse and inclusive workforce.
+The Remuneration Committee sets the remuneration policy and terms for senior management in the context of the renumeration of the workforce as a whole, which is determined by the Executive Management Team with a view to ensuring that proposals are balanced, proportionate and aligned with VMED O2's commitment to building a diverse and inclusive workforce.